The 25 Most Common Religious Fallacies

 Frequently Asked Questions

-Added in response to recurring questions from readers
+These answers were added in response to recurring questions from readers.

 Is atheism a religion?